 Smoking harms nearly every organ of the body.
-Some of these harmful effects are immediate.
+Some of these harmful and negative effects are immediate.
 Find out the health effects of smoking on different parts of your body.

 Head and Face

-Blindness and night vision.
 Smoking causes physical changes in the eyes that can threaten your eyesight.
-Nicotine from cigarettes restricts the production of a chemical necessary for you to be able to see at night.
+One of the effects of nicotine from cigarettes restricts the production of a chemical necessary for you to be able to see at night.
 Also, smoking increases your risk of developing cataracts and macular degeneration (both can lead to blindness).

 Smoking raises your blood pressure and puts stress on your heart.
 Over time, stress on the heart can weaken it, making it less able to pump blood to other parts of your body.
 Carbon monoxide from inhaled cigarette smoke also contributes to a lack of oxygen, making the heart work even harder.
 This increases the risk of heart disease, including heart attacks.